-As we will see, the feature that distinguishes case (i) from cases (ii) and (iii) of Theorem~\ref{thm:main} when $P(x,y)$ and $Q(x,y)$ are each either additive or multiplicative is essentially the existence of a cofinite subset $S$ of $K$ such that $\C_{P,Q}(S)$ is scattered.
+We will see that the feature that distinguishes case (i) from cases (ii) and (iii) of Theorem~\ref{thm:main} when $P(x,y)$ and $Q(x,y)$ are each either additive or multiplicative is essentially the existence of a cofinite subset $S$ of $K$ such that $\C_{P,Q}(S)$ is scattered.

 \meno We need a suitable version of Szemer\'edi--Trotter theorem.
 The case where $K= \RR$ of Fact~\ref{fact:st} is a very special case of the main result in~\cite{Fox17}.
 The case where $K = \CC$ is essentially known in the field as privately communicated to us by de Zeeuw.
 This can be deduced from a result in~\cite{SolymosideZeeuw}.
 To be more precise, Fact~\ref{fact:st} with the $K_{k,k}$-free condition replaced by a $K_{2,k}$-free condition can be derived quite immediately.
-To get the actual version of Fact~\ref{fact:st}, we can employ the trick in the proof of Corollary 4.2 of \cite{MPVZ} by Mojarrad, Pham, Valculescu, and de Zeeuw. \begin{fact} Assume $K$ is either $\RR$ or $\CC$, $\phi(x_1, x_2, y_1, y_2)$ is a formula in the language of fields (possibly with parameters from $K$), and $G = ( X, Y, E)$ is a bipartite graph with the following properties: \begin{enumerate} \item[(i)] $X = X_1 \times X_2$ where $X_1$ and $X_2$ are finite subsets of $K$; \item[(ii)] $Y$ is a finite subset of $K^2$; \item[(iii)] for $c \in X $ and $d \in Y$, $(c,d)$ is in $E$ if and only if $\phi(c, d)$. \end{enumerate}{} If $G$ is $K_{k,k}$-free, then
+To get the actual version of Fact~\ref{fact:st}, we can employ the trick in the proof of Corollary 4.2 of \cite{MPVZ} by Mojarrad, Pham, Valculescu, and de Zeeuw. \begin{fact} Assume $K$ is either $\RR$ or $\CC$, $\phi(x_1, x_2, y_1, y_2)$ is a formula in the language of fields (possibly with parameters from $K$), and $G = ( X, Y, E)$ is a bipartite graph with the following properties: \begin{enumerate} \item[(i)] $X = X_1 \times X_2$ where $X_1$ and $X_2$ are finite subsets of $K$; \item[(ii)] $Y$ is a finite subset of $K^2$; \item[(iii)] for $c \in X $ and $d \in Y$, $(c,d)$ is in $E$ if and only if $\phi(c, d)$ holds. \end{enumerate}{} If $G$ is $K_{k,k}$-free, then